Profession Calculators

 Common Mistakes to Avoid

-• Not adjusting for state-specific deductions and credits.
-Many states offer deductions and credits beyond the standard deduction that can significantly reduce liability.
+• Not adjusting for state-specific deduction and credit rules.
+Many states offer retirement income exemptions, dependent credits, child tax credits, or other deductions beyond the standard deduction that can reduce liability significantly.

 Frequently Asked Questions